VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 the UI.

-The same domain concept can exist in multiple bounded contexts: for example, the concept of an attendee in a conference management system might exist in the bounded context that deals with bookings, in the bounded context that deals with badge printing, and in the bounded context that deals with hotel reservations.
-From the perspective of the domain expert, these different versions of the attendee may require different behaviors and attributes.
-For example, in the bookings bounded context the attendee is associated with a registrant who makes the bookings and payments.
-Information about the registrant is not relevant in the hotel reservations bounded context where information such as dietary requirements or smoking preferences is important.
+The same domain concept can exist in multiple bounded contexts: for example, the concept of an Attendee in a conference management system might exist in the bounded context that deals with bookings, in the bounded context that deals with badge printing, and in the bounded context that deals with hotel reservations.
+From the perspective of the domain expert, these different versions of the Attendee may require different behaviors and attributes.
+For example, in the bookings bounded context the Attendee is associated with a Registrant who makes the bookings and payments.
+Information about the Registrant is not relevant in the hotel reservations bounded context where information such as dietary requirements or smoking preferences is important.